tinystruct/tinystruct/README.md

         exec                    To execute native command(s)
         generate                POJO object generator
         install                 Install a package
-        say                     Output words
+        open                    Start a default browser to open the specific URL say                     Output words
         set                     Set system property
         sql-execute             Executes the given SQL statement, which may be an INSERT, UPDATE, or DELETE statement or an SQL statement that returns nothing, such as an SQL DDL statement.